nlouis1/alx-system_engineering-devops/0x00-shell_basics/README.md

 deletes all files in the current working directory that end with the character ~ tree life is a series of comman
+Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0